smerschjohann/Immich-Android-TV/README.md

 # Immich Android TV

+THIS IS A FORK that sets the App as a possible HOME Launcher.
+It is not feature complete as it skips the Firebase setup.

 Immich is a self hosted backup solution for photos and videos.
 Current features include:

 - Upload and view videos and photos